Tonsillectomy & Adenotonsillectomy

 An adenotonsillectomy is an operation to remove both the adenoids and tonsils.

 When might my child need a tonsillectomy or an adenotonsillectomy?

-Frequent and severe bouts of tonsillitis
+Frequent and severe tonsillitis

 Your doctor may recommend this operation when there is so much damage to your child's tonsils that they remain infected and do not respond well to antibiotic treatment.
-They may have a sore throat much of the time, often with bad breath and sometimes yellow, cheesy, bad smelling and bad tasting material in the small cracks in the tonsils.
+They may have a sore throat much of the time, often with bad breath and sometimes yellow, cheesy, bad-smelling and bad tasting material in the small cracks in the tonsils.

 For sleep-disordered breathing

 Removal of the tonsils and/or adenoids from the back of the throat opens the airway and creates more room.
 Your child will be able to breathe more normally at night after surgery and should sleep better.

 Studies show that an adenotonsillectomy will cure or improve symptoms of sleep-disordered breathing in 80 to 97 in 100 cases.
 The operation is more successful if there are no other conditions that may be contributing to sleep-disordered breathing (such as obesity).
 On rare occasions, the adenoids may grow again.

 After removal of the tonsils, tonsillitis should never happen again.
 Throat infections due to colds and the flu will still happen (see sore throat).